 As I researched a back-up course, the next best in line near the Oklahoma City area was Jimmie Austin OU Golf Club, which is the home of the cross-state rival, Oklahoma University.
 So I thought that would be fun to stick it to OSU in my own little way and play the OU course.
 However, when I called last week to inquire about a time there this morning, they informed me they would be closed today for maintenance!

 The course looked gorgeous from the clubhouse.
-Just green and lush.
-A ton of trees, birds chirping everywhere, the sun peaking out through the morning clouds.
-A beautiful sight that made me feel great about my back-up, back-up course selection.
+It was so green and lush looking.
+There were ton of trees, birds chirping everywhere.
+The sun was peaking out through the morning clouds.
+It was a beautiful sight that made me feel great about my back-up, back-up course selection.

 Once we got out on the course (our group started on hole 3), the course wasn’t in as beautiful a shape as I thought.
 It was still in great shape, just not as immaculate as it looked from the clubhouse.
 It was a fun and beautiful course winding through the trees.
 Water comes into play on a number of holes and all holes are framed nicely by a thick row of trees and deep underbrush.
 Very picturesque.

 The course was a fun design.
-Some holes pretty tight with doglegs around the trees.
-Others more wide open.
-Good variety of distances and angles, so most every hole had its own feel.
+Some holes are pretty tight with doglegs around the trees.
+Others are more wide open.
+There’s a good variety of distances and angles, so most every hole had its own feel.
 It wasn’t the most amazing course I’ve ever played, but it was a great layout in a pretty setting.
 It was in really nice condition and it the weather was excellent.
 Fast greens, great fairways and medium rough.
 Top-notch facility all around.